 Taking part in building new, key projects is the most inspiring part of his job, and Adam cites Bechtler Museum, Vanderbilt and Belmont as his favorite projects with the company.

 Adam is driven by relationship building and providing quality work.
 When not on the clock, he can be found fishing, spending time at the lake and having quality time with family.

-Trey currently serves as Vice President of Field Operations at WASCO, Inc. An employee since 1998, he started working a summer job as a laborer for the company his grandfather founded.
+Trey currently serves as COO at WASCO, Inc. An employee since 1998, he started working a summer job as a laborer for the company his grandfather founded.
 Coming aboard full time in 2002, Trey worked as a laborer for the New Masonry and Restoration divisions.
 Starting a bricklayer apprenticeship with Lovell’s Masonry, a WASCO subsidiary, in 2004, he was promoted to New Masonry Foreman a few years later.
 In 2008, Trey began training in estimating and received the opportunity to manage a few small projects.
 This career track led him to the position he is in today, where he is responsible for overseeing all manpower coordination.

 A fifth generation bricklayer, masonry is in Trey’s blood; seeing projects progress from start to finish inspires him.
 Managing and developing personnel and interacting with customers are also helpful in keeping Trey’s work life inspired.
 Gibbs Middle School, MBA Wallace Hall and the Nashville Sounds Ballpark are several of his favorite WASCO projects.
 Trey values taking care of WASCO employees and getting work done correctly the first time, without employing shortcuts.

 Appreciating work-life balance, spending time with his wife and three daughters is when Trey is happiest, and fishing is his favorite hobby.